Dabolus/uncanny-cognitive-complexity/README.md

 Uncanny Cognitive Complexity is a VS Code extension that shows Mr. Incredible getting more and more uncanny as the cognitive complexity of your code grows.

+It works best with TypeScript and JavaScript as it does an AST analysis of the code to compute the correct cognitive complexity, but it also works with any other language by using simple heuristics to estimate the complexity of the code.

 ![Uncanny Cognitive Complexity in action](https://raw.githubusercontent.com/Dabolus/uncanny-cognitive-complexity/main/preview.gif)

 ## Credits